 Aldoga is located north-west of Gladstone.
 It is a defined area of land dedicated for industrial development and materials transportation infrastructure.

 The area supports economic development in a way that considers environmental, cultural and social issues as well as existing industry and surrounding infrastructure within the region.

 The land is strategically positioned for industrial development with its close proximity to:

 Aldoga now has a 24 hour washdown facility to manage the spread of weeds.
 It is located about 25km north-west of Gladstone on Aldoga Drive.
 The two bay facility accommodates four-wheel drives, sedans and a wide range of trucks.

 Aldoga renewable energy project

-The Aldoga Gladstone site will be Economic Development Queensland’s flagship renewable energy project and is part of the Queensland Government’s Advancing our cities and regions strategy, which aims to renew and repurpose underutilised state land to generate jobs and drive economic growth.
+The Aldoga Gladstone site is Economic Development Queensland’s flagship renewable energy project and is part of the Queensland Government’s Advancing our cities and regions strategy, which aims to renew and repurpose underutilised state land to generate jobs and drive economic growth.

-As a flagship project, it is considered that the Aldoga development will act as a precedent for further economic opportunities offered from a growing renewable energy sector.
+As a flagship project, it is considered that the Aldoga development will act as a precedent for the delivery of further economic opportunities offered from a growing renewable energy sector.